TechClusterHQ/qbt-slowban/README.md

 - `DOCKER_MODS=ghcr.io/techclusterhq/qbt-slowban:main`
 - `SLOWBAN_THRESHOLD_TIME=180`: In seconds
 - `SLOWBAN_MIN_SPEED=`: If a peer downloads from you slower than this speed for the specified timeframe, they will be banned (in B/s)
-- `SLOWBAN_POLL_INTERVAL=10`: How often to check the peer stats. the default value should be fine
+- `SLOWBAN_POLL_INTERVAL=10`: How often to check the peer stats.
+The default value should be fine

 > [!NOTE]
 > If you are already using another docker mod with your qBittorrent container you have to combine both into one DOCKER_MODS variable, seperated by a pipe: